 Many subcontractors start out confused and cautious when first introduced to alternative construction, but once they get a handle on the process of building an alternative house, most end up happy they decided to join the new process.
 After all, consider how boring it must be to do the same thing over and over again, […]

-Here’s another excerpt from the Be Your Own Contractor Training course.
-Hope you like it.
-After all your hard work of looking for the right subcontractor you may suddenly find yourself in the awkward position of dealing with a subcontractor who simply is not dependable.
-This is certainly an uncomfortable position to be in, yet […]
+After all your hard work of looking for the right subcontractor you may suddenly find yourself in the awkward position of managing a flaky subcontractor.
+This is certainly an uncomfortable position to be in, yet you’ll need to find a solution to the problem and quickly.
+Anytime you spend wishing the problem away will be […]

 The fact of the matter is that you will be working with other people when building your home and some of those people will make mistakes, and so will you.
 That’s okay, and should be expected.
-There are some basic steps you’ll need to take in order to get things back on track and running […]
+There are some strategies on how to handle jobsite mistakes in order to get things back on track and […]

 There are lots of ways to estimate the cost of your house.
 The reality is that most homeowners turned contractors have very little experience with estimating and have even less experience compiling numbers for labor rates related to specific aspects of the job.
 As a result, many owner/builder or owner-contracted homes go way over budget. […]